alexander-calixto/unit-3-collaboration-practice/questions.md

-Question three: What chnages from our previous way of working?
+Question three: What changes from our previous way of working?

 Answer: Back then when we only had to worry about ourselves we wouldn't bother with using git pull or even checking it with another person as we didn't have to worry about that and if the work was wrong we would go back to fix it ourselves without the reliance on another